M3trik71/Schildi_v2.0/README.md

 # Schildi_v2.0

-This Python project is a newer robotic pet from "Schildi_v1.0".
+This Python project is a newer robotic pet from Project called "Schildi_v1.0".
 The Base is a "Hiwonder SpiderPi Standard", equipped with clever sensors, it continuously scans its surroundings, processes data in real-time, and reacts completely autonomously with appropriate actions.

 ----------------------------------------------------------
 Raspberry Pi 5 4GB